Rasalexman/Flair/README.md

 }
 ```

-Since version 1.5.0 - there are many new features and changes in framework:
-* The core version is under ```com.rasalexman.flaircore``` package and you need to add new package```implementation 'com.rasalexman.flaircore:flaircore:1.5.+' ``` into your build.gradle file
-* The reflection module included by ```implementation 'com.rasalexman.flairreflect:flairreflect:1.5.0'``` and has all the reflection library features like constructor injection, lazy initialization and all the features that was at pre 1.5.+ (1.x.y).
-* Added new animations FadeAnimator, NextAnimator, BackAnimator.
-* Turned back minSdkVersion = 17 )

 Since verson 1.1.3 added new extension functions
 * fun IMediator.startActivityForResult(intent: Intent, requestCode: Int, options: Bundle?= null)
 * fun IMediator.requestPermissions(permissions: Array<String>, requestCode: Int)